#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-The best source of info is the seed envelope your garden-to-be came in.
-It's key to successfully growing spring flowers, fruits, and vegetables — indoors or outdoors.
+Read your seed packet for the best info on how to grow spring flowers, fruits, and vegetables — indoors or outdoors.
 Requirements vary from one type of plant to the next.
-Some seeds should only be planted indoors, and your seed packet will tell you that, too.
-For more details, check out how to plant seeds.
+Certain seeds should only be planted indoors, and your seed envelope will tell you that, too.
+You'll be a pro at planting seeds in no time.

 The Home Depot Garden Center at Renton

 It's time to start thinking of spring.
-We're here to help you prepare for sprouts poking up, warmer temperatures, and fragrant breezes.
-Planting seeds indoors means you'll be ready to transplant spring flowers and young veggie plants when the ground thaws and the frosts are through.
-You might even want to directly sow organic seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
+Planting seeds indoors means you'll be ready to transplant young veggie plants and spring annuals when the frosts are through and the ground thaws.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Home Depot Garden Center in Renton?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Always read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it will even out as time passes.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Be sure to read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone